mrfizzy99/HIP/0122-amend-service-provider-hex-boosting.md

 ## Summary

-This HIP aims to do three (3) things to amend HIP-84 Service Provider Hex Boosting.
+This HIP aims to do three (3) things to amend HIP-84 Service Provider Hex Boosting:

-1. Create a dedicated Service Provider Hex Boosting Rewards bucket.
-This will be 10% within the entire ecosystem.
-This will be taken out of the current 20% PoC bucket, making the regular PoC bucket 10% of the ecosystem after.
-The 40% data bucket that bleeds into PoC if unused will remain untouched.
+1. Create a dedicated Service Provider Hex Boosting emissions category.
+This will be 10% of all future emissions in the MOBILE network and will be taken out of the current Proof-of-Coverage category (reduced from 20% to 10%).
 2. Reduce the minimum time for Service Provider Hex Boosting to 3 months.
-3. Limit FUTURE boost creation to a maximum of 10x.
+3. Limit future boost creation to a maximum of 10x.

-HIP-84 Service Provider Hex Boosting, provides too much unilateral control over where rewards are distributed to any service provider at the expense of the network PoC distribution pool with no limits.
-If a service provider decides to hex boost all of Miami, the rewards distributed on behalf of the network is disproportionate to the amount burned and will disincentivize the remaining nationwide deployments on the network for the sole purpose of that service provider, ultimately dictating where the majority of rewards should go.
-While this author understands that the first service provider on the network is key to the network's success for future service providers to join, it should not be at the detriment of the network's natural expansion nationwide into other cities, and internationally.
-Boosted Hexes rewards should be a minor part of the tokenomics distribution.
-With this in mind, part of this amendment also benefits the service provider in regards to HIP-84.
+[HIP-84](./0084-service-provider-hex-boosting.md) established Service Provider Hex Boosting but it provides too much unilateral control over emissions distribution to any Service Provider as it has no limits over the network's PoC emissions.
+For example, when a service provider decides to place boosts, this directs the disproportionate amount of PoC emissions, including all the Data Transfer overage, to boosted hexes.
+Because of this skewed emission targeting, deployments in remaining regions nationwide have a disincentive to build on the Helium MOBILE network.

+It's important to note that these changes do not affect the Data Transfer category of emissions where unused emissions are granted to the Proof-of-Coverage category.
+This mechanism will remain untouched.

 ## Prior / Related HIPs